 - If discrimination, harassment or a hate crime happens to you or someone you know, please call the Gay and Lesbian National Hotline at 1-888-THE-GLNH (843-4564) for help and support, or check out Lambda Legal.
 No one deserves discrimination or harassment!

 HIV / AIDS Testing

-- In Oklahoma, teens don’t need permission from your parent or guardian to get tested for sexually transmitted diseases (STDs) and HIV or to consent to treatment.
-However, your physician may (but is not required to) inform your parent/guardian.
+- In Oklahoma, teens don’t need permission from a parent or guardian to get tested for sexually transmitted infections (STIs) and HIV or to consent to treatment.
+However, a physician may (but is not required to) inform a parent/guardian.